NeerOC/DoMeWhen-Classic/README.md

 ## Grindbot
 - Target repair vendor and type /lil Repair to set repair vendor
 - Target food vendor and type /lil Food to set Food vendor.
+- Target a monster and type /Lil Blacklist to not attack any monsters with that name.
 - ALT + MIDDLE CLICK WHILE BOT IS DISABLED marks the location you clicked as a hotspot.
 - ALT + SHIFT + MIDDLE CLICK Will remove the hotspot closest to the position you clicked.
 - Clear all current hotspots with /lil clear